Nichgon/godot-tbloader-z/Readme.md

 # TrenchBroom Loader for Godot
 - Builded new dll for new features.
 - Fix entity name when import scene.

+# Usage
+Copy addons folder to your godot project and enable plugin in project settings.

 # Building
 On all platforms, the build process is the same.
 Make sure scons is installed, and then just run `scons target=template_release` to build.